oEnzoRibas/5-bits-adder-subtractor/README.md

 # Final Project - Introduction to Digital Logic Systems

 This repository contains the files for the Final Project of the course **Introduction to Digital Logic Systems**, part of the Computer Science program at Dom Helder Câmara University.
+If you want to test it, download the `.circ` in the `Deploy/` folder, and run in on the Logisim software.

 ## Project Information
 - **Course:** Introduction to Digital Logic Systems